Payment routing 101: definition, process, rules, and workflow

 Thanks to these strategic improvements, our client experienced a remarkable turnaround, with the conversion rate exceeding 60%.

 Corefy's smart routing engine maximises payment performance and enables the highest success rates by optimising all incoming and outgoing transactions in real time.
-This powerful tool lets you quickly implement and alter various flow strategies.
+This powerful tool enables you to implement and modify various flow strategies quickly.

 To make intelligent routing a piece of cake for you, we offer the following: